-What Can a Handyman Do in Stanly (Stanly County), North Carolina?
+What Can a Handyman Do Without a License in Stanly (Stanly County), North Carolina?

 In North Carolina, a handyman can generally do small repair/maintenance and non-trade work without a state contractor license as long as the total project cost stays under the state’s general contractor licensing threshold.
 Once a project is at or above the threshold (labor + materials for the entire project), a NC General Contractor license is required, and electrical/plumbing/HVAC work typically requires separate state trade licensing regardless of price.
 In the Stanly area (Stanly County), you also need to comply with county/city zoning and building permits even when you are “license-exempt.”